 Domain (Trolls) (%) Domain (Baseline) (%)

 twitter.com 12.81% twitter.com 35.51%

 reportsecret.com 7.02% youtube.com 4.21%

 riafan.ru 3.42% vine.co 3.94%

 politexpert.net 2.10% factissues.com 3.24%

 youtube.com 1.88% blogspot.com.cy 1.92%

 vk.com 1.58% instagram.com 1.90%

 instagram.com 1.53% facebook.com 1.68%

 yandex.ru 1.50% worldstarr.info 1.47%

 infreactor.org 1.36% trendytopic.info 1.39%

 cbslocal.com 1.35% minibird.jp 1.25%

-livejournal 1.35% yaadlinksradio.com 1.24%

-nevnov.ru 1.07% soundcloud.com 1.24%

-ksnt.com 1.01% linklist.me 1.15%

-kron4.com 0.93% twimg.com 1.09%

-viid.me 0.93% appparse.com 1.08%

-newinform.com 0.89% cargobayy.net 0.88%

-inforeactor.ru 0.84% virralclub.com 0.84%

-rt.com 0.81% tistory.com 0.50%

-washigntonpost.com 0.75% twitcasting.tv 0.49%

-seattletimes.com 0.73% nytimes.com 0.48%

-Table 6: Top 20 domains included in tweets from Russian trolls and baselines users.
+Table 5: Top 10 domains in tweets from trolls and the baseline.

-Figure 6: CDF of number of URLs per domain.
+Figure 5: CDF of number of URLs per domain.

-Figure 7: CDF of sentiment and subjectivity scores for tweets of Russian trolls and random users.
+Figure 6: CDF of sentiment and subjectivity scores for tweets of Russian trolls and random users.

-where 36% are positive and 16% negative, however, Russian trolls exhibit a unique behavior in terms of sentiment, as a two-sample Kolmogorov-Smirnov test unveils significant differences between the distributions (p < 0.01).
+Sentiment analysis.
+Next, we assess the sentiment and subjectivity of each tweet for both datasets.
+Fig. 6(a) plots the CDF of the sentiment scores of tweets posted by Russian trolls and our baseline users.
+We observe that 30% of the tweets from Russian trolls have a positive sentiment, and 18% negative.
+These scores are not too distant from those of random users where 36% are positive and 16% negative, however, Russian trolls exhibit a unique behavior in terms of sentiment, as a two-sample Kolmogorov-Smirnov test unveils significant differences between the distributions (p < 0.01).
 Overall, we observe that Russian trolls tend to be more negative/neutral, while our baseline is more positive.
-We also compare subjectivity scores (Fig. 7(b)), finding that tweets from trolls tend to be more subjective; again, we perform significance tests revealing differences between the two distributions (p < 0.01).
+We also compare subjectivity scores (Fig. 6(b)), finding that tweets from trolls tend to be more subjective; again, we perform significance tests revealing differences between the two distributions (p < 0.01).

 LDA analysis.
-We also use the Latent Dirichlet Allocation (LDA) model [2] to analyze tweets' semantics.
-We train an LDA model for each of the datasets and extract 10 distinct topics with 10 words, as reported in Table 7.
+We also use the Latent Dirichlet Allocation (LDA) model to analyze tweets' semantics.
+We train an LDA model for each of the datasets and extract 10 distinct topics with 10 words, as reported in Table 6.
 Overall, topics from Russian trolls refer to specific world events (e.g., Charlottesville) as well as specific news related to politics (e.g., North Korea and Donald Trump).
 By contrast, topics extracted from the random sample are more general (e.g., tweets regarding birthdays).